celiopassos/linear-algebra-done-right-solutions/README.md

-# Linear Algebra Done Right: Solutions
+# Linear Algebra Done Right, 3rd Edition: Solutions

 Most solutions here are of my own authorship, but some were done with the help of this [site](http://linearalgebras.com/).
 The `notes.md` in each chapter folder (the ones that do have though) contain some theorems or lemmas.